PRESBYTERIAN WOMEN

 Presbyterian Women at Immanuel supports Women in Presbytery de Cristo, Synod of the Southwest, and the Church-wide Presbyterian Women’s organization.
 Our two Women’s Circles, Agape Circle and Lydia Circle, meet once a month for fellowship, study, and prayer.
 Throughout the year there are other gatherings including meeting with women from other churches at Presbytery de Cristo.

 All women at Immanuel are members of Presbyterian Women and are encouraged to join one of our two PW Circles, Agape Circle or Lydia Circle.
-Meeting and event schedules will be posted in the Dove Newsletter.
+Meetings and event schedules are posted on our website home page.

 CONTACTS: